 She earned a Bachelor of Arts degree in elementary education and psychology from St. Peter's College and a Masters of Arts degree in teaching from Marygrove College.

-Jaime Manjarres is in his fourth season on the sidelines for the Kean University women’s soccer team in 2017.
+Jaime Manjarres is in his fifth season on the sidelines for the Kean University women’s soccer team in 2018.
 Manjarres previously worked as goalkeeper coach at New Jersey City University and served as head coach at Mets Charter High School and Marist High School since 2005.

 Manjarres has been a part of professional development by the National Soccer Coach Association in Kansas City and owns both an United States Soccer Federation ‘C’ License and the advanced national goalkeeper license.
 He played at Barcelona Sport Club Academy in Ecuador.
 He attended the FA level 2 GK at Cheshire, UK and is the founder of JDC Goalkeeper Academy in Jersey City.